 Firmware and configurable hardware parameters are stored in non-volatile FLASH memory, so the Tycho can be easily upgraded in the field using FTP and TELNET or the local RS-232 serial I/O port.
 Secure upgrades are possible via SSH and SCP.
 We make all firmware upgrades to our products available to our customers free of charge.
+For firmware upgrade procedures refer to Appendix B - Upgrading the Firmware.

-CDMA Timing-How It Works
+GPS Timing-How It Works